Verification of Unknown Dynamical Systems via Autoencoder Latent Space: Introduction

 Model order reduction has been widely used to simplify systems for classical control and verification~\cite{obinata2012model, baur2014model, antoulas2001survey}.
 However, for systems with highly complex or unknown dynamics, such reduction techniques often fail to generalize.
 To address this limitation, modern approaches employ data-driven techniques, such as autoencoders~\cite{bengio2013representation}, to learn latent representations and latent dynamics for control, typically trading correctness guarantees for flexibility.
 For systems with unknown dynamics, some works construct finite abstractions with correctness guarantees~\cite{jackson2021formal, reed2023promises}, but these approaches suffer from scalability limitations.
 Applying such abstraction techniques directly in a learned latent space is challenging because existing frameworks assume explicit, well-defined system dynamics, whereas latent-space dynamics induced by learned representations may instead be governed by \emph{inclusion} dynamics, violating these assumptions.

-To the best of our knowledge, no existing method enables formal verification in a latent space against arbitrary LTL specifications \emph{while also providing correctness guarantees} for both the mapping of specifications into the latent representation and the learned latent dynamics.
+To the best of our knowledge, no existing method enables formal verification in a latent space \emph{while also providing correctness guarantees} for both the mapping of specifications into the latent representation and the learned latent dynamics.
 This work bridges this gap by combining dimensionality reduction with abstraction-based verification to provide formal guarantees for high-dimensional systems with unknown dynamics.
 Our framework is built on two key observations: (i) the learned latent space must correctly represent the regions of interest in the state space, and (ii) the latent dynamics may naturally follow an inclusion model.
-To address these challenges, we employ convex autoencoders to map the high-dimensional space into the latent space in a provably correct manner and develop a novel regression technique that enables sound reasoning about inclusion dynamics.
+To address these challenges, we employ convex autoencoders to map the high-dimensional space into a latent space with provable guarantees and develop a novel regression technique that enables sound reasoning about inclusion dynamics.

-The contributions of this work are four-fold: (i) a provably correct projection of high-level specifications into a latent space, enabling efficient reasoning over the compressed representation, (ii) a novel formulation of Gaussian Process Regression for inclusion-valued (set-valued) dynamics, which we call \emph{Inclusion GPs}, enabling learning of latent dynamics governed by difference inclusions, (iii) a framework for generating sound finite abstractions in the latent space, based on Inclusion GPs, along with procedures for verifying LTL specifications and mapping satisfaction guarantees back to the original high-dimensional system with proof of correctness, (iv) demonstration of the efficacy of our approach on multiple systems, including a 26-dimensional system controlled by a neural network.
+The contributions of this work are four-fold: (i) a provably correct mapping of high-level specifications into a latent space, enabling efficient reasoning over the compressed representation, (ii) a novel formulation of Gaussian Process (GP) regression for inclusion-valued (set-valued) dynamics, which we call \emph{Inclusion GPs}, enabling learning of latent dynamics governed by difference inclusions, (iii) a framework for generating sound finite abstractions in the latent space, based on Inclusion GPs, along with procedures for mapping satisfaction guarantees back to the original high-dimensional system with proof of correctness, (iv) demonstration of the efficacy of our approach on multiple systems, including a 26-dimensional system controlled by a neural network.